xamarin/Xamarin.Auth/component/GettingStarted.md

 ## 4.3 Retrieve stored accounts

-Fetching all `Account` objects stored for a given service is possible with follwoing API:
+Fetching all `Account` objects stored for a given service is possible with following API:

 Retrieving accounts on Android: